 However, these avatars may be too complex to render with WebGL and lightweight VR headsets.
-As such, it may be necessary to leverage remote servers (cloud and edge) to pre-render some elements of the digital scene.
+As such, it may be necessary to leverage servers (cloud and edge) to pre-render some elements of the digital scene.
 One solution would be to render a low-quality version of the models on-device and merge the rendered frame with high-quality frames rendered in the cloud~\cite{lee2015outatime}.
-Finally, many courses may rely on video transmission, whether of the instructor, digital artefacts (e.g., slides), or physical objects in the classroom (e.g., whiteboard, physical items used in a lab).
+Finally, many courses may rely on video transmission, whether of the instructor, digital artefacts (e.g., slides), or physical objects in the classroom (e.g., whiteboard).
 These video frames need to be transmitted in real-time to match both the avatars' actions and the related audio transmission.
-A high video quality (high resolution with few artifacts) is also necessary so that the information presented presents high legibility.
-Maximizing video quality while minimizing latency to an imperceptible level has been a significant research challenge in the cloud gaming community, and solutions leveraging joint source coding and forward error correction at the application level are presenting promising results~\cite{alhilal2022nebula}.
+Maximizing video quality while minimizing latency to an imperceptible level has been a challenge in the cloud gaming community, and leveraging joint source coding and forward error correction at the application level are promising solutions~\cite{alhilal2022nebula}.